 IT System Design & Migration with Records Mgmt

 The current owner is not responsible for any billable hours, and only devotes 10 – 15 hours a week on this IT system design & migration company.
-With 2018 geared up to start with nearly $700,000 in contract revenue, the year is expected to resemble 2016 in Gross Sales and Cash Flow.
-As such, the company has been valued on a 4-year average Cash Flow.
+With 2018 secured contracts at $610,00 with the potential as of 3.1.2018 being $708,950 in contract revenue, the year is expected to resemble 2016 in Gross Sales and Cash Flow.
+As such, the company has been valued on a 3-year average Cash Flow.

 A virtual office is run out of Omaha, and clients across the nation consult with this business to best manage their ECM software, design, and implement systems, and work to upgrade software and migrate data.
 Depending on a buyer’s needs, the seller is willing to transition for 2 - 4 years to keep the company strong and the clients in place.

 Services are completed by employees either remotely or on site for clients.
 All employees are extensively experienced and trained in legacy systems, but still work to stay up-to-date on the industry changes.
 Additionally, a support team of 5 operate out of Asia, focusing mostly on development work.

 At any given time, the company has between 4 and 5 open contracts, many of them with repeat clients.
 This is an excellent chance to take charge of an unsurpassed company with great growth potential.
 Priced at $1,550,000, a buyer should see a first year’s profit of $191,433 after debt payments.